gravitational/teleport/docs/5.0/quickstart.md

       ```

 **Update `teleport.yaml`<br>**
-Once you've obtain the certificates from LetEncrypt.
+Once you've obtain the certificates from LetsEncrypt.
 The below command will add
 update Teleport `public_addr` and update the location of the LetsEncrypt key pairs.

 Replace `teleport.example.com` with the location of your proxy.